punkish/punkish/entries/D/DI/DIS/Disruptive-Technologies/3D-Printing/index.md

 ## Caveats

-The clear danger of 3D printing is its use to print prohitibited or restricted objects such as guns or other weapons.
+The clear danger of 3D printing is in its use to print prohibited or restricted objects such as guns or other weapons.
 Use of 3D printing to create parts use in manufacture also opens up the potential for bad design and fabrication causing failure of the larger systems, something that doesn’t happen in the more traditional 2D printing.
 There have been reports of 3D printing of experimental body parts and implants especially from the biohacking movement.
 Such experimentation, while a hallmark of a vibrant and creative culture, can also be dangerous for the practitioners.
-As in everything, the viable solution is going to be a mix of regulation and education.
+As with everything, a viable solution going forward in this field is going involve a mix of regulation and education.

 ## Resources